 Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 Merino wool baby clothes are not only beautiful and soft, but also practical.
-The fabric regulates temperature, is breathable and naturally hypoallergenic.
-But how do you care for merino wool properly so that it retains its luxurious properties?
+The fabric regulates temperature, is breathable, and naturally hypoallergenic.
+But how do you care for merino wool properly to maintain its luxurious qualities?

-In this blog you will learn all about washing, drying and maintaining merino wool baby clothes.
-We also share handy tips for stains, preventing shrinkage and how to keep merino wool fresh without having to wash it all the time.
+In this blog post, you'll learn all about washing, drying, and caring for merino wool baby clothes.
+We also share helpful tips for stains, preventing shrinkage, and how to keep merino wool fresh without having to wash it constantly.

 What is merino wool and why is it ideal for baby clothes?

-Merino wool comes from merino sheep and is known for its fine, soft structure.
-It is much less scratchy than regular wool and therefore perfect for the sensitive skin of babies.
+Merino wool comes from merino sheep and is known for its fine, soft texture.
+It's much less scratchy than regular wool, making it perfect for babies' sensitive skin.

 In addition, merino wool is: